‘Bold And The Beautiful’ Spoilers For The Week Of April 15: Flo Tells Shauna & Thomas Plays Dirty

 Tuesday, April 16

 A terrified Flo needs Shauna’s help.
 Hope will start speaking about Phoebe (Isabelle De Armas and Redford Prindiville), the daughter that Flo supposedly gave up for adoption.
-Flo will panic and ask her mother to play along, per Highlight Hollywood.
+Flo will panic — and will ask her mother to play along, per Highlight Hollywood.

 Bill realizes that Quinn reminds him of Stephanie Forrester.
 Stephanie was also very critical of the women in Ridge (Thorsten Kaye) and Thorne’s lives.
 Bill will finally understand why Quinn is so controlling about Wyatt’s love life.

-Wednesday, April 17 –Florence Logan Confesses To Shauna Fulton
+Wednesday, April 17 – Florence Logan Confesses To Shauna Fulton

 Flo will make a full confession to Shauna.
-She will tell her mother about the mess that she has got herself into, and how she helped switch Hope’s baby.
+She will tell her mother about the mess that she has gotten herself into, and how she helped to switch Hope’s baby.
 Shauna will be stunned as Flo reveals the truth.

-Liam (Scott Clifton) misses his daughter Kelly (Zoe Pennington and Chloe Maria Teperman) who is currently in Paris.
+Liam (Scott Clifton) misses his daughter, Kelly (Zoe Pennington and Chloe Maria Teperman), who is currently in Paris.
 Liam and Hope will talk about Steffy (Jacqueline MacInnes Wood).
 They will discuss whether they should tell Steffy about Flo’s father.
 After all, the Logans are now Phoebe’s birth family.

 Thursday, April 18